pwichmann/deep-learning-with-vector-graphics-book/docs/_sources/01_about/this_book.md

   * *We could feed in both the SVG and the PNG.* Then (using a dual-modality) we could make sure that the model has all the information.
 But how does the model know how to adjust the SVG to better match the desired visual?

   * *We could include a differentiable rasterizer.* If there was such a thing (there is), then there may be a way to determine how an SVG needs to be adjusted to better match the desired visual.
+But how much does it slow down training when both modalities need to be considered?